chakraborty-arnab/DataScience/README.md

 # Repository for Kaggle Notebooks
-For seamlessly executions without any inturruptions, run the notebooks on Kaggle
+:rocket: For seamlessly executions without any inturruptions, run the notebooks on Kaggle